Frequently Asked Questions

 7Will you ever make sour or wild beers?

-When the time is right, which will be when we can virtually eliminate the risk of contamination, which is a while down the road.
+When the time is right, which will be when we can virtually eliminate the risk of contamination.

 8How much beer do you produce?